Program Presentation

 Project presentations before FIDBAN

-The International Entrepreneurs and Investors Network (FIDBAN), sponsored by FUNIBER and other institutions, is a non-profit organization which is seeking to link profitable entrepreneurial projects that are in need of financing with possible capital investors.
+The International Entrepreneurs and Investors Network (FIDBAN), promoted by FUNIBER and other institutions, is a non-profit organization which is seeking to link profitable entrepreneurial projects that are in need of financing with possible capital investors.
 An International Network made up of Investors Clubs in 30 countries from Europe, America, Africa and Asia.

 More information: https://www.fidban.com/